 Just about every Las Vegas casino will reopen in phases.
 Larger companies will reopen with just a few properties.
 Each property will offer different amenities and services depending on demand.

 The two big operators on the Vegas Strip will approach reopening similarly.
-Both MGM Resorts and Caesars will only open two casinos to start.
+Both MGM Resorts and Caesars will only open three casinos to start.
 Coincidentally or not, each company will open its most iconic property along with a less expensive property.
 Representatives for both companies also say they can open up to four properties quickly if there’s enough demand.

 The Venetian, Wynn Las Vegas, and other individually operated casinos will reopen with limited hotel room capacity.